-Linkage Groups are subgroups of Galway City Community Network that are convened on a thematic basis.
-The Linkage Groups discuss and develop GCCN policy, support the GCCN representatives in the thematic area and provide the platform for electing replacement representatives as appropriate.
+Linkage Groups are subgroups of Galway City Community Network which are formed to cover themes or issues that GCCN is working on.

+The Linkage Groups discuss and develop GCCN policy, support the GCCN representatives on relevant committees and provide the platform for electing replacement representatives when needed.